illinoistech-itm/jhajek/itmo-444-544/syllabus/class-444/syllabus.md

 * [Android Canvas](https://play.google.com/store/apps/details?id=com.instructure.candroid&hl=en_US "Android Canvas")
 * [iOS Canvas](https://apps.apple.com/us/app/canvas-student/id480883488 "iOS Canvas")

+### Zoom Stream

+Courses will be streamed by Zoom (link available in the Canvas course section) and available on demand under the **Panopto Video Link** in Canvas.

 ### Assignments

-Project/Examination: There will be 6 chapter review questions, 6 graded labs, 2 Mini Projects, 1 Final project, and 1 Mid-term.
+Project/Examination: Based on the six chapters covered, there will be review questions and 6 labs, 2 Mini Coding Projects, 1 Final project with presentation during the final exam period.

 All Work will be pushed to GitHub a private repository that you will be given access to by the professor

 ### Grading Grading criteria for students will be as follows: